aesteve-rh/vhal_emulator/README.md

 ### Protocol Buffer
 This module relies on VehicleHalProto.rs being in sync with the protobuf in the VHAL.
-If the VehicleHalProto.proto file has changes, update the file from the repository to generate an updated version.
+If the VehicleHalProto.proto file has changed, update the file from the repository to generate an updated version.
 The update happens automatically at build time.